 Join me in uncovering stories that shaped our world through content and presentations that bring history to life - for enthusiasts, students and anyone who's just curious and wants to hear about some of the key events and people that shaped the outcome of WW2.

-History Huddle - WW2 history told as it should be!
+History Huddle - 'Bringing WW2 history to life'.

 Photo credits: Avery Hammerman